Hattie McDaniel: Marriages

 McDaniel married Howard Hickman on January 19, 1911, in Denver, Colorado.
-He died in 1915.
-Her second husband, George Langford, died of a gunshot wound in January 1925, soon after she married him and while her career was on the rise.
+He died on March 3, 1915.
+She married her second husband, George Langford, in 1922.
+He died of a gunshot wound a little while after they were married.

 She married James Lloyd Crawford, a real estate salesman, on March 21, 1941, in Tucson, Arizona.
-According to Donald Bogle, in his book Bright Boulevards, Bold Dreams, McDaniel happily confided to gossip columnist Hedda Hopper in 1945 that she was pregnant.
+In his book Bright Boulevards, Bold Dreams, Donald Bogle describes McDaniel as happily confiding to gossip columnist Hedda Hopper in 1945 that she was pregnant.
 McDaniel began buying baby clothes and set up a nursery in her house.
 Her plans were shattered when she suffered a false pregnancy and fell into a depression.
 She never had any children.
 She divorced Crawford in 1945, after four and a half years of marriage.
 Crawford had been jealous of her career success, she said.

 She married Larry Williams, an interior decorator, on June 11, 1949, in Yuma, Arizona, but divorced him in 1950 after testifying that their five months together had been marred by "arguing and fussing".
 McDaniel broke down in tears when she testified that her husband tried to provoke dissension in the cast of her radio show and otherwise interfered with her work.
 "I haven't gotten over it yet", she said.
 "I got so I couldn't sleep.
 I couldn't concentrate on my lines".

 Community service

 During World War II, she served as chairman of the Negro Division of the Hollywood Victory Committee, providing entertainment for soldiers stationed at military bases.
-(The US military was segregated, and black entertainers were not allowed to serve on white entertainment committees.)
+The U.S. military was segregated, but black entertainers were not yet allowed to serve on white entertainment committees.
 She elicited the help of a friend, the actor Leigh Whipper, and other black entertainers for her committee.
 She made numerous personal appearances at military hospitals, threw parties, and performed at United Service Organizations (USO) shows and war bond rallies to raise funds to support the war on behalf of the Victory Committee.
-Bette Davis was the only white member of McDaniel's acting troupe to perform for black regiments; Lena Horne and Ethel Waters also participated.
 McDaniel was also a member of American Women's Voluntary Services.

-She joined the actor Clarence Muse, one of the first black members of the Screen Actors Guild, in an NBC radio broadcast to raise funds for Red Cross relief programs for Americans that had been displaced by devastating floods, and she gained a reputation for generosity, lending money to friends and strangers alike.
+She joined actor Clarence Muse, one of the first black members of the Screen Actors Guild, in an NBC radio broadcast to raise funds for Red Cross relief programs for Americans that had been displaced by devastating floods, and she gained a reputation for generosity, lending money to friends and strangers alike.

+When her Los Angeles neighbors in the Sugar Hill area tried to have black families evicted from their homes by suing to have race restrictive covenants enforced, McDaniel took a lead role.
+She held meetings at her home, organizing around 30 black residents in order to fight the suit in court.

+Hattie McDaniel was an honorary member of Sigma Gamma Rho and its branch in Los Angeles.